alex-conanec/OptFilBov/README.md

 install.package('devtools')
 ```

-Then you can you use devtools to install OptFilBov package from my Github account:
+Then you can use devtools to install OptFilBov package from my Github account:
 ```r
 devtools::install_github('alex-conanec/OptFilBov')
 ```